DephyInc/Actuator-Package/README.md

 $ deactivate
 ```

+If you're using the [fish shell](https://fishshell.com/), use this command to activate the virtualenv: `. actpack/bin/activate.fish`

-If `flexsea` is already installed, and you need to upgrade it, run this:
+If `flexsea` is already installed and you need to upgrade it, run this:
 ```bash
 # activate your virtual environment if desired as shown above
 $ python3 -m pip install --upgrade flexsea